-According to the information and explanations furnished to me by the Company & its officers and according to my verifications (including Directors Identification Number (DIN) status at the portal www.mca.gov.in), I hereby certify that the following Directors on the Board of the Company for the Financial Year ending on 31st March, 2022 have not been debarred or disqualified from being appointed or continuing as Directors of Companies by the Securities and Exchange Board of India or the Ministry of Corporate Affairs or any such Statutory Authority:
+According to the information and explanations furnished to me by the Company & its officers and according to my verifications (including Directors Identification Number (DIN) status at the portal www.mca.gov.in), I hereby certify that the following Directors on the Board of the Company for the Financial Year ending on 31st March, 2023 have not been debarred or disqualified from being appointed or continuing as Directors of Companies by the Securities

-Sr. No. Name of Director DIN Designation 1 Manish M Patel 00128179 Chairman and Managing Director 2 Dineshchandra C Patel 00167581 Non Executive Director 3 Jagdish M Patel 00128834 Independent, Non Executive Director 4 M G Mohan Kumar 00020029 Independent, Non Executive Director 5 S R Chandrasekara Setty 00017055 Independent, Non Executive Director 6 Ajay D Patel 00466905 Non Executive Director 7 N S Kishore Kumar 03422169 Independent, Non Executive Director 8 Jitendra A Patel 00248302 Non Executive Director 9 Girija Shankar 07148094 Independent, Non Executive Director
+Sr. No. Name of Director DIN Designation 1 Manish M Patel 00128179 Chairman and Managing Director 2 Dineshchandra C Patel 00167581 Non Executive Director 3 Jagdishbhai Patel 00128834 Independent, Non Executive Director 4 M G Mohan Kumar 00020029 Independent, Non Executive Director 5 S R Chandrasekara Setty 00017055 Independent, Non Executive Director 6 Ajay D Patel 00466905 Non Executive Director 7 N S Kishore Kumar 03422169 Independent, Non Executive Director 8 Jitendra A Patel 00248302 Non Executive Director 9 Girija Shankar 07148094 Independent, Non Executive Director with which the management has conducted the affairs of the Company.